mungewell/pico-timecode/docs/PT-Thrifty.md

 However if the user has DIY-ed a board, they may be using the stock/passive XTAL that the RP2040 boards normally have.
-This will be inaccurate, but can be 'Callibrated' to match a more accurate source such as commercial LTC device.
+This will be inaccurate, but can be 'Calibrated' to match a more accurate source such as commercial LTC device.

-A calibrated DIY/XTAL unit is only 'good' for a few hours, and is likely temperature dependant.
-If the user goes from a warm <-> cold ambient temperature, the LTC will drift faster from the correct value.
+A calibrated DIY/XTAL unit is only accurate for a few hours, and is likely temperature dependant.
+If the user goes between a warm and cold ambient temperature, the LTC will drift away faster from the correct value.

 Once the 'Jam' has completed, shown by solid white LED, a button press will enter 'Follow' mode.
 During 'Follow' the LTC produced by PT-Thrifty